srdjan/mono-jsx/README.md

 ![`<html>` as a `Response`](./.github/og-image.png)

-mono-jsx is a JSX runtime that renders `<html>` element to a `Response` object in JavaScript runtimes like Node.js, Deno, Bun, Cloudflare Workers, etc.
+mono-jsx is a JSX runtime that renders `<html>` element to `Response` object in JavaScript runtimes like Node.js, Deno, Bun, Cloudflare Workers, etc.

 - 🚀 No build step needed
 - 🦋 Lightweight (8KB gzipped), zero dependencies
 - 🔫 Minimal state runtime
-- 🚨 Complete Web API Typescript definitions
+- 🚨 Complete Web API TypeScript definitions
 - ⏳ Streaming rendering
 - 🌎 Universal, works in Node.js, Deno, Bun, Cloudflare Workers, etc.

 ## Installation

-mono-jsx supports all modern JavaScript runtimes including Node.js, Deno, Bun, Cloudflare Workers, etc.
+mono-jsx supports all modern JavaScript runtimes including Node.js, Deno, Bun, and Cloudflare Workers.
-You can install it via `npm i`, `deno add`, or `bun add`.
+You can install it via `npm`, `deno`, or `bun`:

 ```bash
 # Node.js, Cloudflare Workers, or other node-compatible runtimes
 npm i mono-jsx

 # Deno
 deno add npm:mono-jsx

 # Bun
 bun add mono-jsx
 ```

 ## Setup JSX Runtime

-To use mono-jsx as JSX runtime, add the following configuration to your `tsconfig.json`(`deno.json` for Deno):
+To use mono-jsx as your JSX runtime, add the following configuration to your `tsconfig.json` (or `deno.json` for Deno):

 ```jsonc
 {